stantonius/hot-air/_posts/2022-03-26-Microservices_GAR_CloudBuild.md

 If you've never uploaded a package to Pypi or similar before, you probably won't have either `.pypirc` or `pip.conf` on your machine, so you must create them.

-Developing on a Windows machine using a virtual environment, this is where I created them (note you can create globally or locally as well)
+Developing on a Windows machine using a virtual environment, this is where I created them
 ```
-C:\Users\user\.pypic
+C:\Users\user\.pypirc
 C:\Users\user\.virtualenvs\VIRTUALENV_NAME\pip.conf
 ```

+> **Warning**: I learnt the hard way that creating the `pip.conf` file globally is a **horrible idea** (as it checks the private repo for each package regardless of which project you are working on).
+Save yourself the headache and create this file **in a virtual environment** (you have no choice but to install `.pypirc` globally in `$HOME`)

 If you do not already have `twine` and the GCP library for keychain validation, install both via the command below: